vercel/serve/README.md

 ## Credits

-This project used to be called "list".
+This project used to be called "list" and "micro-list".
 But thanks to [TJ Holowaychuk](https://github.com/tj) handing us the new name, it's now called "serve" (which is much more definite).

 ## Author